herp-inc/snabbdom-jsx/README.md

 ## Caveats

-- `boolean`, `null`, and `undefined` values are not be filtered out of the tree and rendered as comment nodes (for the sake of correct diffing)
+- `boolean`, `null`, and `undefined` values are not be filtered out of the tree but rendered as comment nodes (for the sake of correct diffing)
 - `snabbdom-pragma`-style `MODULE-PROPERTY` notation is not supported.

 ## Acknowledgements